lucatacconi/crunz-ui/.github/README.md

 * Service ntp enabled
 * Apache and PHP 7.4 or newer, with rewrite.load module enabled
 * Composer
-* PHP enabled to run console commands (It can be dangerous and used by malicious people to hake on the server)
 * Sudo capabilities

+## Pre-installation safety warnings

 > :warning: ***It is important that the system clock is correctly synchronized.
 In case of unsynchronized clock there could be misalignments in the execution of the tasks or in the management of the user sessions.***

-It is advisable to use npm to keep the server time synchronized.

-There is no need to set a long time in PHP max_execution_time property: Crunz performs tasks as if they were run from the console.
-When running PHP from the command line the default setting is 0 therefore without time limits
+> :warning: ***Crunz and Crunz-ui need the ability to set crontab to schedule the regular execution of task management process.
+Crontab entry owner must be carefully selected: using high permissions level user (ex root) could allow tasks to access sensitive files or perform malicious operations on the entire server file system.***

+> :warning: ***It is very important to change the default password of the Crunz-ui admin user.
+Leaving the default password could allow malicious users to access the Crunz-ui task manager and load dangerous tasks with the capability to access sensitive files or perform malicious operations on the entire server file system***

 ## Installation and application setup

 It's recommended that you use [Composer](https://getcomposer.org/) to install Crunz-ui.

-Start from your **Apache Server**'s **Document Root** folder or start from directory combined with one of the configured virtual hosts and type the following command:
+Start from your **Apache Server**'s **Document Root** folder or start from a directory combined with one of the configured virtual hosts and type the following command:
 ```
 composer create-project lucatacconi/crunz-ui
 ```